 Three factors need to be present to diagnose berylliosis:

 - Positive blood test called BeLPT (beryllium lymphocyte proliferation test) that shows allergic sensitivity to beryllium

-- Granulomas in the lungs found with Lung biopsy —a sample of lung tissue is removed and tested
+- Granulomas in the lungs found during a lung biopsy—a sample of lung tissue is removed and examined under a microscope

 Symptoms of chronic berylliosis may not appear until years after exposure.
 Therefore, all workers who may have been exposed to beryllium should have BeLPT tests, even if they have no symptoms.

 Other tests that may be done to look for the effects on the lungs:

 The most important step in the management of berylliosis is to avoid further exposure to beryllium.

 For acute berylliosis, you may be given corticosteroid medication.
 This drug helps to reduce lung inflammation.
 When treated rapidly, most recover fully.
 But in extreme cases, if not treated rapidly, acute berylliosis can be fatal.